Menu

 29-Badlands National Park (U.S)

-Badlands national park is a national park in South Dakota in the United States.
-The park protects highly eroded buttes and pinnacles covering 242,756 acres (379,3 sq mi, 982,4 km2), as well as the country's largest intact mixed-grass prairie.
+Badlands National Park is a national park in South Dakota in the United States.
+The park protects highly eroded buttes and pinnacles covering 242,756 acres (379,3 sq mi, 982,4 km2) and the country's largest intact mixed-grass prairie.
 The South Unit of the park is co-managed by the Oglala Lakota tribe and the National Park Service.
 64,144 acres (100.2 sq mi, 259.6 km2) of the Badlands Wilderness are designated wilderness areas, and one of the most endangered creatures on Earth was reintroduced at this location.
-Located in the Stronghold District, the South Unit of the park is home to the historic Ghost Dances site, a former US Air Force bomb and gunnery range, and the 3,340-foot-high Red Shirt Table (1,020 m).
-It was not until 25 January 1939 that the Badlands National Monument was officially formed, despite being authorized as such on March 4, 1929.

 30-John Pennekamp Coral Reef State Park